jesse-r-s-hines/wdio-obsidian-service/packages/obsidian-launcher/README.md

 You can check your current Obsidian app and installer versions in the General settings tab.

-Most ObsidianLauncher commands will take both an `appVersion` and an `installerVersion` parameter, allowing you to test the same Obsidian app version on different versions of electron.
+Most ObsidianLauncher methods take both an `appVersion` and an `installerVersion` parameter, allowing you to test the same Obsidian app version on different versions of Electron.

 `appVersion` can be set to one of:
 - a specific version string like "1.7.7"
 - "latest": run the current latest non-beta Obsidian version
 - "latest-beta": run the current latest beta Obsidian version (or latest is there is no current beta)
-  - This requires setting up Obsidian Insider's credentials, see below.
+    - To download Obsidian beta versions you'll need to have an Obsidian account with Catalyst and set the `OBSIDIAN_USERNAME` and `OBSIDIAN_PASSWORD` environment variables.
+2FA needs to be disabled.
-- "earliest": run the `minAppVersion` set in set in your plugin's `manifest.json`
+- "earliest": run the `minAppVersion` set in your plugin's `manifest.json`

 `installerVersion` can be set to one of:
 - a specific version string like "1.7.7"
 - "latest": run the latest Obsidian installer compatible with `appVersion`
 - "earliest": run the oldest Obsidian installer compatible with `appVersion`
-     * To download beta versions you'll need to have an Obsidian account with Catalyst and set the `OBSIDIAN_USERNAME`
-     * and `OBSIDIAN_PASSWORD` environment variables.
-2FA needs to be disabled.

-## Obsidian Beta Versions
-Obsidian beta versions require require authentication to download, so if you want to run them, you'll need to have an Obsidian account with Catalyst.
-Set the `OBSIDIAN_USERNAME` and `OBSIDIAN_PASSWORD` environment variables and ObsidianLauncher will use them to download beta versions.
-2FA needs to be disabled.

 ## API Docs
 API docs for the package are available [here](https://jesse-r-s-hines.github.io/wdio-obsidian-service/modules/obsidian-launcher.html).